 3D printer hazards include, but are not limited to:

 There are a variety of printing materials available for use with 3D printers, each with its own inherent hazards.
-The two most commonly used materials are Polylactic Acid (PLA) and Acrylonitrile Butadiene Styrene (ABS).
-In general, PLA is much safer to use than ABS.
+The most commonly used materials are Polylactic Acid (PLA), Acrylonitrile Butadiene Styrene (ABS), PP (Polypropylene), PET-G (Polyethylene Terephthalate Glycol) and Nylon.
+In general PLA, PP and PET-G are much safer to use than ABS and Nylon.

 Other printing materials used include metallic powders which are generally used to fabricate tools and machinery parts.